PoghosKeshishyan/a/README.md

-# Express API with SQLite3 and Swagger UI
+# Express API with MongoDB, Mongoose
-This project is an API built with Express, using SQLite3 as the database.
-It provides endpoints for managing posts and interacting with a SQLite3 database.
-Additionally, it integrates Swagger UI for API documentation and testing.
+This project is an API built with Express, using MongoDB as the database and Mongoose for object data modeling (ODM).
+It provides endpoints for managing aliens and interacting with a MongoDB database.

 ## Installation and Setup